Häme

-Administration

-From 1997 to 2010 Tavastia was divided between the administrative provinces of Southern Finland and Western Finland.
-However, these provinces have been abolished, and Tavastia is now divided among five regions of Finland: mainly Tavastia Proper (Kanta-Häme), Päijänne Tavastia and Central Finland with smaller parts in Pirkanmaa and Kymenlaakso.
-Tavastia is the Latin name for the Tavastia Proper.
-Today the area is called Häme region and it is located in the southwestern section of the historical Tavastia province.

 History

+The province has been inhabited since the Stone Age.
+Northern Häme was for a long time a wilderness inhabited by Sami hunter-gatherers and frequented also by Finnish hunters.
+Only during the late Middle Ages was agriculture slowly introduced to the northern parts of the province.

+Häme is first mentioned in an 11th-century Viking Age runestone (Gs 13) located in present-day Gävle, Sweden, where it is referred to as tafstalonti.
+At that time, Häme was said to stretch "from salt sea to salt sea," encompassing what would later become the provinces of Uusimaa and Satakunta, and including the inhabited regions of Southwest Finland within its arc.

+Numerous prehistoric weapons, like Ulfberht swords, and hillforts have been unearthed in the Häme region, indicative of its rich historical significance.

-The prehistoric era of Tavastia can be said to end with the Second Swedish Crusade in 1239 or 1249, when it became part of Sweden.
-The construction of the Häme castle began in the 1260s, on the orders of Birger Jarl.
-It was to be the centre of the three "castle counties", the other two being the castle of Turku (Åbo) in Finland Proper and Viipuri (Viborg) castle in Karelia.
+The prehistoric era of Häme can be said to end with the Second Swedish Crusade in 1239 or 1249, when it became part of Sweden.
+After the successful campaign into Häme, the Swedes advanced further east until they were stopped by a Novgorodian army led by Prince Alexander Yaroslavich, who defeated the Swedes during the Battle of the Neva in July 1240 and received the sobriquet Nevsky for his victory in the battle.
+The construction of the Häme Castle began in the 1260s, on the orders of Birger Jarl.
+It was to be the centre of the three Slottslänen - "castle fiefs, castle counties", sg.
+Slottslän - the other two being the castle of Turku (Åbo) in Finland Proper and Viipuri (Viborg) castle in Karelia.
 After the peace Treaty of Nöteborg in 1323 the castle lost some of its importance as a defence against the East but remained an administrative centre.
 When Finland was ceded to Russia in September 1809, the province ceased to be a part of Sweden.
 The provinces have no administrative function today but live on as a historical legacy in both Finland and Sweden.

-The province has been inhabited since the Stone Age.
-Northern Tavastia was for a long time a wilderness inhabited by Sami hunter-gatherers and frequented also by Finnish hunters.
-Only during the late Middle Ages was agriculture slowly introduced to the northern parts of the province.
 In the 19th century, the growth of the forest industry started to bring new wealth to the area.
 The waterways of Näsijärvi and Vanajavesi provided easy transport for timber.
 The most notable centres of the paper industry were, and still are, Mänttä and Valkeakoski.
-The most notable industrial center in historical Tavastia, however, is Tampere, where a number of large textile mills and metal factories have been operating since the early 19th century.
+The most notable industrial center in historical Häme, however, is Tampere, where a number of large textile mills and metal factories have been operating since the early 19th century.

+Administrative history

+The historical province of Häme has undergone several administrative changes since the Middle Ages.
+From 1634 to 1831, it was part of the Uusimaa and Häme Province (Nyland and Tavastehus County), which encompassed much of the historical provinces of Häme and Uusimaa.
+In 1809, Häme, along with the rest of Finland, was ceded to the Russian Empire and incorporated into the autonomous Grand Duchy of Finland.